Ongoing Website Costs – Fact, Fiction or Fraud?

 Unexpected problems happen from time to time with websites – it’s just the nature of the game.
 Regularly creating a file of your whole website can be your Get out of Jail free card.
 With a back-up file, if your site is hacked or something mistakenly goes wrong, you can restore it.

-Good, updated content is important in getting noticed by Google.
-The technique for getting on page one when somebody searches for your product or service on google is known as Search Engine Optimisation or SEO for short.
-Most web developers will offer this service and the ones who are good at it are worth the money.
-Having ongoing website costs, especially in highly competitive markets, is not unusual if your business relies on an effective online presence.
+Good, updated content is not only good for website visitors, it’s also important in getting noticed by Google.
+The technique for getting on page one when somebody searches for your product or service on google is known as Search Engine Optimisation or SEO for short (see our SEO for Dummies video here).

-None of the above, with the exception of SEO and images for content, is hard to do.
+With the use of confusing terms, much of the above is often communicated in such a way to make it sound hard to do-it-yourself.
+However this is fiction.
+None of the above, with the exception of SEO and images, is hard to do.
 Some of it might seem to be techy and out of your reach, but if you find working with computers relatively easy, you’ll be ok.
-Editing and maintaining a website is harder than Facebook and Gumtree but easier than an Engineering program.

-However, if you really aren’t good at working with computers or you are unlikely to prioritise these tasks to ensure they get done, then ongoing website costs for your business would be a reasonable expense.
+However, if you really aren’t good at working with computers then ongoing website costs for your business would be a reasonable expense.

-Most small business owners can easily up-date text and most can update images to their facebook page.
+Most small business owners can up-date text and most can update images to their Facebook page.
 However, it’s fictional to think any image will do for your website.
-Images are not easy to do well and many small business owners struggle with obtaining a good image in the first place, and then when they have it, to re-size, crop or brighten it.
-Some business owners don’t have the software to do this and others don’t know how to use image software.
-There’s a tendency to update an image direct from a mobile phone or the same one that was used on facebook.
-If you do this, there’s a possibility you’ll slow down your site due to too many large images or your site will look amateurish due to incorrectly sized images.
+Images are not easy to do well.
+Many small business owners struggle to get good images and if they do get them, to re-size, crop or brighten them.
+Some business owners don’t have the software to do this and others don’t know how to use the software they do have.
+There are many websites that are slow due to too many large images and sites that look amateurish due to incorrectly sized images.
 Getting image software and learning how to use it is highly recommended.

 SEO is hard to do although there are tools that make it easier.
-For example many WordPress sites will have the Yoast SEO plug-in, or a similar one, installed.
-In the image below you can see this plug-in gives you easy to understand information to make your content more SEO, or google, friendly.
+For example, the SEO tool below gives you an easy way to understand the SEO, or google friendliness, of your website page.

 The real question for business owners is, how important is it for potential new customers to find my website?
 If finding your website is key to your business success and growth, paying a professional to get it on page one on Google makes sense.
 Sure as eggs it doesn’t happen by itself.

 I doubt very much anyone in the industry is fraudulent, or at least no more than any other group of people.
 Ongoing website costs are to be expected.
 However, are they over-servicing?
 Well, if you reckon you could do it yourself then perhaps so.
-But this requires you to be pro-active in understanding what needs to be done and learning about it.
-Find out what you’re getting for your money and investigate whether your website and your business requires it.
+But doing-it-yourself requires you to be pro-active in finding out what needs to be done, what all the different terms mean and learning how it all connects together.
+Find out what you’re getting for your money and then investigate whether your website and your business requires it.

 FACT, FICTION OR FRAUD